mbedward/packcircles/cran-comments.md

 ## Summary

-This submission fixes a problem where function circleProgressiveLayout sometimes returned a layout with overlapping circles.
+This submission removes uses of snprintf from the source file pads_circle_pack.cpp to address a CRAN warning.

 ## Test environments